 How to Use the Colorize Filter

-It is easy to go from a colour photo to black and white.
+It is easy to go from a color photo to black and white.
 But it is not so easy to do the reverse.
-With one click, Colorize adds colour to black-and-white images.
+With one click, Colorize adds color to black-and-white images.
 This is a useful tool for anyone with a collection of vintage family photos.

 Step 1: Turn On the Colorize Filter